How does this medication work? What will it do for me?

 Breast-feeding: It is not known if upadacitinib passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Seniors: People over the age of 65 are more likely to experience severe side effects of taking upadacitinib.
-Your doctor may prescribe lower doses of this medication than mentioned in this article.
+Seniors: People over the age of 65 years may be more likely to experience side effects from taking upadacitinib.

 What other drugs could interact with this medication?